2018 Philippine barangay and Sangguniang Kabataan elections: SK chairpersons

+SK councilors

 Aftermath

 After election day, the Commission on Elections said that there were no failure of elections for the first time, except for a case in Northern Samar.
 The Philippine National Police said that 35 people died in the run-up to the election, with election day itself "relatively peaceful".
 While most leading politicians voted, President Duterte notably didn't, saying he didn't want to disappoint his friends who ran against each other.
 Several candidates in the "narcolist" still won, while others lost.

 Three days after the election, the commission said 100% of the positions have been proclaimed.
 The DILG asked the commission to hold special elections in 39 barangays where no SK candidates ran.
 The DILG said that this the most democratic way in determining who gets the positions, as against to appointment of members to the posts.
 Furthermore, the commission also suspended the 729 candidacies of people who were either overage to run in the SK, or did not satisfy residency requirements; if any of these won, their proclamations would be suspended.

 After the winners were determined, the winning barangay and Sangguniang Kabataan chairmen started to vote among themselves on who would be sitting in their respective local legislatures as their representatives.
 The DILG has released a schedule and guidelines for these series of indirect elections.
 After nominations and candidacies were made, elections at the municipal and component city level was held on July 16.
 The winners shall sit in their respective Sangguniang Bayan or Sangguniang Panlungsod.
 Meanwhile, those who won in the component city and municipal level shall vote among themselves to determine who shall sit among them in their respective Sangguniang Panlalawigan, on July 30.
 Chairmen from independent component and highly urbanized cities also hold their elections on this date to determine their representatives in their respective Sangguniang Panlungsod.

 The sitting representatives in all Sangguniang Panlalawigan, and Sangguniang Panlungsod of independent component and highly urbanized cities shall vote among themselves the officials of the national chapter of the league, including the president on August 29.
 In the national convention held at the Manila Hotel, Barangay Captain Faustino Dy V of San Fabian, Echague, Isabela was elected national president of the Liga ng mga Barangay unopposed.
 Dy is the son of Isabela Governor Faustino Dy III.

 For deadlocked legislatures, these elections determine on whether the sitting executive will or will not have control of the legislature.